Genomic coordinates¶

 field

-property with the locus data type.
+property with the locus data type if the coordinate has already been

 What happens under the hood